sodadata/soda-core/docs/getting-started/5_min_tutorial.md

 ### 5\) Review the generated scan YAML files

 Each scan YAML file will contain the metric and test instructions used by `soda scan`.
-By default `soda init` will create a scan YAML file with some good defaults, but feel free to modify the generated configurations to fit your needs.
+By default `soda analyze` will create a scan YAML file with some good defaults, but feel free to modify the generated configurations to fit your needs.